top of page

 Why Play Gets You Further in Your Job Than Not

 Let’s get one thing straight: play at work isn’t mucking about with a Nerf gun and calling it culture.
 Play should not be distraction.
 Or dithering.
 It’s a mindset.
 Think of it like freestyling with focus.
 And let’s not confuse being professional with being permanently serious.
+Because here’s the truth: some of the most complex, high-stakes problems are best solved through play.

+Play can be described in many forms.
+Humour disarms tension, spontaneity unlocks innovation... and agility, the kind you learn through applied improvisation, helps teams stay nimble when the plan goes sideways (which it often does).
 Play doesn’t mean you’re not taking things seriously either.
 It means you’re serious about showing up with creativity, humanity, and readiness to respond.
 And that’s the kind of energy that actually gets things done.

-TRY IT OUT: Next time you ask for a new perspective from a colleague, ask for a second quickfire perspective, and a third, and a fourth.
+TRY IT OUT: Next time you ask for a new perspective from a colleague, ask for a second quickfire perspective, and a third and a fourth.
 The faster they come the more varied and vivid they will be.
 Don’t overthink it.
 Let the perspectives flow.

 Something genius…